 Shopping or financial transaction pages

-Online stores, banking pages, and even websites that provide shopping information to research purchases belong to the YMYL category.
+Online stores and websites that provide shopping information to research purchases belong to the YMYL category.
 If your page allows users to:

 - make purchases,